3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 The comments will be passed, becuase the plugin detect sender as a human.
 So, use special email *stop_email@example.com* to test anti-spam or wait a few days to see how the plugin works.

 = Is it free or paid? =
 The plugin is free.
-But the plugin uses paid cloud service CleanTalk to filter spam bots.
-You have to register an account and purchase 1 year anti-spam license with 60 days to get money back.
+But the plugin uses CleanTalk cloud service to filter spam bots.
+You have to register an account and you have free trial to test anti-spam for comments, registrations, bookings, contacts or orders.
+When the trial (on CleanTalk account) is finished, you can renew the subscription for 1 year or deactivate anti-spam plugin.

 = Can I use CleanTalk with cache plugins? =
 Anti-spam by CleanTalk doesn't use static HTML code into templates, so all anti-spam functions works correctly with any WordPress cache plugins.